 When reading the story of the Exodus from Egypt, we are confronted with a strange phenomenon: the mashchit (destroyer).
-After the Jews were told to mark their doorposts with the blood of the korban pesach (paschal lamb), they were informed that God would pass over their doors “and He will not allow the destroyer (ha-mashchit) to enter your homes and attack you” (1).
-Later, at midnight, Moshe would call them to leave their homes after they had had a family meal, and they would subsequently leave Egypt.
-Commentators struggle with the term “the destroyer.”
+After the Jews were told to mark their doorposts with the blood of the korban pesach (Paschal lamb), they were informed that God would pass over their doors “and He will not allow the destroyer (ha-mashchit) to enter your homes and attack you.”(1) Later, at midnight, Moshe would call them to leave their homes after they had had a family meal, and they would subsequently leave Egypt.
+The commentators struggle with the term “the destroyer.”
 Who or what was this?
 God?
 A plague?
 Some other power?

 When we look at the story of the Exodus, we are struck by the fact that an upheaval of revenge was completely absent.
 No Egyptian babies were snatched from the embrace of their mothers and thrown into the Nile, as had been done to the Jewish male babies just a short time before.
-Not one Jew beat up his taskmaster who mercilessly tortured him only a few days earlier.
-There was not one Egyptian hurt; nor was there an Egyptian house destroyed or vandalized by the newly freed Israelites.
+Not one Jew beat his taskmaster who had mercilessly tortured him only a few days earlier.
+Not one Egyptian was hurt nor was any Egyptian house destroyed or vandalized by the newly freed Israelites.

 At that crucial hour, when the Jews had the motivation, opportunity and ability to take revenge for 210 years of exceedingly cruel treatment, they chose to be restrained and quiet.
 Instead of rioting in the streets of Goshen, they remained in their homes, ate a festive meal—which included the korban pesach—sang praises to God, and waited until they were told to leave.
-Would anyone have blamed them for beating up a few taskmasters who had thrown their babies in the Nile?
+Would anyone have blamed them for assaulting some of the taskmasters who had thrown their babies in the Nile?
 Yet, not one Jew raised a hand against his enemy.
 Once it was certain that they would be free at any moment, and that there was no longer a need to defend themselves, revenge would be meaningless.

 This is one of the greatest lessons that Judaism has taught the world.
 Freedom should be experienced in a prudent manner, far removed from chaos, bloodshed and revenge.

-In these days, when we hear calls for revenge in and outside Israel, the lesson of the mashchit is of utmost importance.
+When we hear calls for revenge or retribution in and outside Israel, the lesson of the mashchit is of utmost importance.

 3. Johann Wolfgang von Goethe, Faust, Act V, Scene 6.

-Questions to Ponder from the David Cardozo Think Tank
+Questions to Ponder from the David Cardozo Academy Think Tank

-1. Rabbi Cardozo suggests that the mashchit, the destroyer, is freedom.
+1. Rabbi Cardozo suggests that the mashchit, the destroyer, is freedom itself.

 What else might the mashchit be?
 From what other force might the Israelites need protection?